Both Ga. Senators — one of whom is Jewish — vote for arms embargo against Israel

 “Netanyahu has bombed hospitals and schools, starved children, destroyed infrastructure and housing stock, and made life unlivable in Gaza.
 The United States must end its complicity in this atrocity,” he wrote, adding that “sending more weapons is not only immoral, it is also illegal.”

 During his remarks before the Senate, a poster behind him showed an emaciated Gaza youth, implying that Israel is starving Gazans through a refusal to facilitate humanitarian aid.
 The poster is the same one which Rep. Rashida Tlaib used a few days earlier in the House to charge that Israel was deliberately staving civilians.
-Tlaib and Sanders were widely condemned for using the misleading photo, which is actually of Fadi, a patient showing the effects of cystic fibrosis, whose evacuation from Gaza was facilitated by Israel, and he is receiving advanced treatment at a U.S. hospital.
+Tlaib and Sanders were widely condemned for using the misleading photo, which is actually of Fadi al-Zant, a patient showing the effects of cystic fibrosis, whose evacuation from Gaza was facilitated by Israel, and he is receiving advanced treatment at a U.S. hospital.

 Reactions to the votes